 Keep in mind that the goal isn’t to accumulate as many points as possible.
 The intention of the rating system is to support property owners and their project teams in their efforts to create beautiful, healthy and environmentally sound landscapes.

 Once the Rater submits the final submittal, the ReScape will review the submittal.
-Projects that meet the Scorecard’s prerequisites, achieve a minimum of 60 points on the Scorecard, and submit all required documentation and fees, will earn the Bay-Friendly Rated Landscapes designation.
+Projects that meet the Scorecard’s prerequisites, achieve a minimum of 60 points on the Scorecard, and submit all required documentation and fees, will earn the ReScape Rated Landscapes designation.